-Reaction to the coaching course I’m taking has been interesting.
+People (okay women mostly) cringe when you offer up an ultimate guide to saying no. And reaction to the coaching course I’m taking has been interesting too.
 People are intrigued by my belief that the tools taught in this course are transformational, but hesitation creeps in when I divulge the name of the course – Playing Big.
 I get it!
-In fact, I wavered at first because at this stage in my career, I’m not keen to reinvent myself and become a rock star.
+In fact, I wavered at first because

 But here’s the thing.
 You know the woman that is smart and insightful?
 She oozes confidence and capability.
 She’s got it together.
 She can tackle anything.
 She’s trustworthy and reliable.
 Well, the way you look at that woman?
 Someone looks at you that way.
 In fact, many people do.

 THE TRUE DEFINITION OF PLAYING BIG

 Founder Tara Mohr explains that Playing Big is about bridging the gap between what we see in you and what you know about yourself.

 It’s about moving past self-doubt and creating what you most want to create in any area of your life.
 It’s not about that old school notion of playing big – more money, more prestige, greed, or fame.